-While my therapeutic massage is very effective at helping heal injuries, reduce pain, and restore range of motion, not everyone needs it — and if you’re used to getting therapeutic massage, sometimes it’s nice to just try something new.
+While my therapeutic massage is effective at helping heal injuries, reduce pain, and restore range of motion, not everyone needs it — and if you’re used to getting therapeutic massage, sometimes it’s nice to just try something new.
 A good relaxation massage feels quite a bit different.
 Its focus is not on stretching tissues, but on releasing the mind and quieting the body, while providing a full sensory experience.

-Besides including breath work, stretches, and gentle rocking motions, the key difference between Esalen massage and traditional spa massage is that spa massage treats only one small portion of your body at a time, e.g. the back of one leg, then the back of the other leg, etc. Esalen is known for long strokes that can start at the feet and end at the head or or even fingers.
+Besides including breath work, stretches, and gentle rocking motions, the main difference between Esalen massage and traditional spa massage is that spa massage treats only one small portion of your body at a time, e.g. the back of one leg, then the back of the other leg, etc. Esalen is known for long strokes that can start at the feet and end at the head or or even fingers.
 Long strokes follow the body’s natural musculature and nervous system, so they simply “feel right.”
 After receiving the long-stroke full-body style of Esalen, a normal relaxation massage feels choppy and incomplete.
 In this sense it is like Lomi Lomi — save that Lomi Lomi is an even more complete, immersive experience.

 1. Wikipedia.org defines Esalen: